Bike Park Trail Crew Foreman

 Position Title:Bike Park Trail Crew Foreman

-Establishes daily, weekly and monthly objectives for assigned trail crew.
+Establishes daily, weekly and monthly objectives for assigned projects.

 Operates a variety of heavy equipment and tools including but not limited to excavators, skid steers, ATVs, chainsaws, nail guns, circular saws, etc.

-Constantly monitors all areas of the bike park for potential hazards including but not limited to downed trees, limbs and branches, missing or damaged signage, soil or rock erosion, feature damage or degradation.
+Constantly monitors all areas of the bike park and work site for potential hazards including but not limited to downed trees, limbs and branches, missing or damaged signage, soil or rock erosion, feature damage or degradation.

 Assists with and ensures the regular inspections and maintenance of equipment and tools is performed by operators or as set forth by the manufacturer’s recommendations in order to optimize the crew’s productivity and keep all equipment and tools in good repair.